orb-lang/espalier/doc/md/node.md

 ### Other fields

-  The way the Grammar class will work: each =V"patt"= can have a metatable.
+  The way the Grammar class will work: each `V"patt"` can have a metatable.
 These are passed in as the second parameter during construction, with the key the same name as the rule.